 During winter months, we monitor various weather sites to get the most accurate forecast for our area.
-Timing of the storm can create different problems and responses from our city.
+The timing of the storm can create different problems and responses from our city.
 Most of our snow and ice events begin as rain and transition to snow.
 In this scenario, pre-treatment of roads is of no benefit as the pre-treatment would wash off prior to the snow and ice arriving.
 However, in our diligence, if we determine the weather event will begin as snow and several inches are forecast, we will put down a layer of salt to prevent the snow and ice from binding so tightly with the pavement.
-Salt has limitations, Appendix 4, has to the effectiveness it has during weather events.
+Salt has limitations, Appendix 4, to the effectiveness it has during weather events.
 These limitations are in our preparations and in our strategy of attacking the snow and ice.

 During snow events, our employees are tasked with the job of treating our streets.
-As a normal, it usually takes approximately 4 hours to salt all of our streets.
-Based on the weather, this may or may not, be sufficient to efficiently treat the streets.
+Normally, it usually takes approximately 4 hours to salt all our streets.
+Based on the weather, this may or may not be sufficient to efficiently treat the streets.
 Should we need to do more, we will again run our routes and spread salt on any troubled areas.

-Should the snow accumulate to around 3 inches, we will begin plowing operations.
-These operations, like salt spreading, will focus on our priority streets.
+Should the snow accumulate to around three inches, we will begin plowing operations.
+These operations, like salt spreading, will first focus on our priority streets.
 Plowing streets takes much longer to complete as many streets must be gone over several times to achieve full coverage.
 Our employees will work fervently to clear the streets as quickly as possible.
-During plowing, it will take longer, so we encourage our citizens to be patient while we do our work.
-Should it be necessary to plow our streets, we will focus on our priority streets prior to working on others.
-When the priority streets are sufficiently cleaned and passable, we will turn our focus to our other streets and we will give them the proper attention.
+We encourage our citizens to be patient while we do our work and give us time to achieve safe roads.
+Should it be necessary to plow our streets, we encourage everyone to be alert, drive safely, and give the plow operators plenty of room while they do their work.